 The Road Back to You

 If you haven’t heard of the Enneagram yet, don’t worry, you will.
 This personality test has been around for millennia and has recently sprung back into popularity.
-The Road Back to You goes into detail about the 9 different personality types and unlike Myers Briggs, Strengths Finder, Servants by Design, etc. – This personality test will surprise you with how easy it is to understand not only yourself, but the other people in your life once you know their number.
+The Road Back to You goes into detail about the 9 different personality types and unlike Myers Briggs, Strengths Finder, Servants by Design, etc. – This personality test will surprise you with how easy it is to understand not only yourself but other people in your life once you know their number.

 I have personally memorized all of the personality types not because I am so smart, but because they are simple and easy to remember.
 I also know many people who have taken the test and knowing their number helps me to understand them better.
-Over the summer I went to a day long Enneagram workshop.
+Over the summer I went to a day-long Enneagram workshop.
 At the beginning of the class they asked us, “Why do we want to learn about ourselves and others?”
 The answer: So we can love others well.

 In a world that is becoming more segregated by the day it is nice to engage in a platform that is all about bringing us together.
-I know that personally I used to want to change people all the time.
+I used to want to change people all the time.
 I wanted them to be like me, to do things like me, to vote, eat, think – like me.
 But diversity makes the world beautiful and better.
 The push and pull of our differences is the tension that fuels progress, growth, and change.
 The Enneagram has been the most simple and at the same time most comprehensive tool I’ve ever used to help me not only understand myself but others as well.

 A great online resource to understand more about the Enneagram is The Enneagram Institute.